you-win/godot-pong-rust/README.md

 You will need to set up the .gdnlib paths again during initial setup.
 This is both to avoid errors and because the path is only setup for OSX.

+If you are using VSCode along with the Rust extension, you will need to place a `.gdignore` file in the generated rls/ directory.
+If you don't, Godot will try to import everything in that directory and subsequently hang.

+Run the default scene to play.

 ## Controls